uswds/uswds-site/pages/patterns/create-a-profile/sex-or-gender.md

 ## Biological sex

 ## When to use this pattern
 Follow this pattern when you are collecting biological sex as part of your service.
 Only ask for biological sex if you need it.
 Sometimes it’s more prudent to skip collecting this information altogether.
+Note: The U.S. Department of State has begun including <a href="https://www.state.gov/x-gender-marker-available-on-u-s-passports-starting-april-11/">X as an option for sex identification</a> to indicate <code>Unspecified or another gender identity</code>, including non-binary, intersex, and gender non-conforming individuals.

 ## What's the solution
 Present the user with a controlled vocabulary to accurately depict their biological sex.